foo123/HAAR.js/Readme.md

 detector.cannyThreshold({low: lowThreshold, high: highThreshold});
 ```

-Set the threshold when canny Pruning is used, for extra fine-tuning
+Set the thresholds when Canny Pruning is used, for extra fine-tuning.
-Canny Pruning, detects the number/density of edges in a given region, so a region with too few or too many edges is unlikely to be a feature
+Canny Pruning detects the number/density of edges in a given region.
+A region with too few or too many edges is unlikely to be a feature.
-Default values work fine in most cases, however depending on the image size and the specific feature, some fine tuning could be needed
+Default values work fine in most cases, however depending on image size and the specific feature, some fine tuning could be needed

 __Explanation of parameters__